Kanac/Flappy-Attack/README.md

-# Flappy-Bird-
+# Flappy-Bird
-A Web App to be converted using Apache Cordova soon
+A Web App to be ported to all popular mobile platforms using Apache Cordova soon